emarmolsanchez/eMIRNA/README.md

 The mechanism of action of miRNAs within the cell metabolism has been thoroughly described in previous reports [[11]].
 Usually, seed portions of mature miRNAs (5' 2<sup>nd</sup> to 7<sup>th</sup>/8<sup>th</sup> nucleotides) are able to bind to short matching sites of 3'-UTR regions of target mRNAs by perfect or imperfect complementarity, hence triggering their degradation or difficulting their processing in the ribosomes and resulting in a downregulation of the production of proteins encoded by such targeted mRNAs.

 eMIRNA.Target implements a fast seed pattern search on 3'-UTR regions from targeted mRNA transcripts, in order to detect putative mRNA targets of the novel annotated miRNAs.
-The [SeqKit Toolkit] [[8]] is implemented for retrieveing 7mer/8mer short sequence sites inside mRNA 3'-UTR regions.
+The [SeqKit Toolkit] [[8]] is implemented for retrieveing short sequence sites inside mRNA 3'-UTR regions of type 6mer, 7mer-A1, 7mer-m8 and 8mer.

 This module requires five arguments:

 + PATH to FASTA file with 3'-UTR sequences of target mRNAs of interest.
 + PATH to FASTA file of mature miRNA sequences (annotated and/or novel).
-+ Seed match pattern (6mer/7mer/8mer).
++ Seed match pattern (6mer/7mer-A1/7mer-m8/8mer).
 + PATH to desired output.
 + Desired output prefix name.